zsofiasomlai/pbx-group-security/content/challenges/competencies/adaptability.md

 title       : Adaptability
 key         : CP-AD
 level       : one
-difficulty  : Medium
+difficulty  : medium
 skills      : Behaviour
-area        : Competency
+area        : competency

 questions   :
     - "CP-AD-01: Describe a time when you worked on a challenging cross-functional team that produced an exceptional deliverable."
     - "CP-AD-04: Describe your most recent experience working with a virtual team."